-A relevant role in the APQP framework is played by the PPAP, that covers the preparation of the production launch and the assurance of its readiness, through the readiness of all the involved components.
+A relevant role in the APQP framework is played by the PPAP, which covers the preparation of the production launch and the assurance of its readiness, through the readiness of all the involved components.
 All suppliers have to follow a structured process to measure and stabilize the quality of their components, and there are specific ways to document the component quality and the process stability to the OEM.

 To accomplish this overall set of tasks, the adoption of common methodologies is fundamental and so is the use of robust and advanced technologies, as enablers of new levels of performance and efficiency.

-A. In the first part of the APQP, in particular, during Product and Process Design and Development Verification, Modula allows for perfectly storing, organizing, and retrieving:
+In the first part of the APQP, in particular, during Product and Process Design and Development Verification, Modula allows for perfectly storing, organizing, and retrieving:

 - Prototype components at various stages of development and proven reliability;

 All these materials may belong to different projects, or to different phases of a big project.
 They must be kept isolated, protected, and easily accessible.
 The VLM technology allows to store them in the same vertical warehouse, but logically mapped and separated, dematerializing the management of their physical availability.
 The operator digitally interacts with the company information systems and the VLM brings in front of her or him the tray that can accept the part to store or contains the component to pick.
 All picking and replenishment operations are monitored and documented to offer full traceability of the orders and monitor stock levels in real-time.

 b) Vertical Lift Modules boosts storage and retrieval for essential parts